evynprice/baristabot/README.md

 All of the code is open-source under the MIT license and included right here on GitHub.
 Contributions are encouraged and anyone is welcome to self host their own versions of Barista Bot as long as proper credit is given as described by the [license](LICENSE).

 ## Links
-Add me to your Discord server [here](https://discord.com)! (coming soon)
+Add me to your Discord server [here](https://discord.com/api/oauth2/authorize?client_id=619532814093910016&permissions=1576266966&scope=bot)!

 Have questions or want to hang out and talk about the world of Discord bots?
 Join our community server [here](https://discord.gg/u8hAu6sEtw).

 ## Wiki
 Interested in what all Barista Bot can do?
-Check out the commands wiki page [here](https://github.com/thetechnicalfox/baristabot/wiki/Commands)
+Check out the commands wiki page [here](https://github.com/thetechnicalfox/baristabot/wiki/Commands).

 ## Contribution
 Are you a fellow developer and looking to add your own features or improvements?
-Please check out the contribution page [here]() (Coming soon)
+Please check out the contribution page [here](https://github.com/thetechnicalfox/baristabot/wiki/Contribution).

 ## Bugs
 Find one of those nasty bugs?
 Please fill out a bug report [here]() (Coming soon)